 Convictions are more serious.
 They include felonies, misdemeanors, and other convictions.
 As a rule, a conviction will mean you can’t apply for a US army position, but exceptions have been known to happen with a waiver so long as a candidate’s physical, mental and emotional fitness are deemed intact.

 Your financial and credit history can tell a lot about who you are as a person.
 If you have a history of bankruptcies and a low credit score, you may be disadvantaged when pursuing high-level military positions.
-Conversely, anything that shows you to be capable and smart with your money will help you.
+Conversely, anything that shows you to be capable and smart with your money will help you with the military.

 Something else that may come up is your compliance with local and federal tax laws in the past.
-If you’re found to have evaded taxes in the past, or if your military background check brings up assets you can’t explain, you may have trouble with your application.
+If you’re found to have evaded taxes in the past, or if your US army background check brings up assets you can’t explain, you may have trouble with your application and the government may ask a few questions, too.

 Licenses and businesses